 All Simplicity Marine Drives are supplied with internal exhaust systems to which the engine exhaust is connected.
-The exhaust gases inter the drive at the transom and exit the drive just on above of the propeller outside the boat.
+The exhaust gases inter the drive at the transom and exit the drive just forward and above the propeller outside the boat.
 The exhaust gases help ventilate the propeller when the boat is accelerating to get on plan.
-This feature eliminates the need for a separate through-hull exhaust in the transom.
+This feature eliminates the need for a separate thru-hull exhaust in the transom.